-Time Frame: RFP issued by December 31, 2026.
+Time Frame: RFP issued in 2026 and Construction completed in 2028.

 15. REMOVE SINGLE-FAMILY FROM MULTI-FAMILY ZONES

 The Zoning Code currently does not address the development of new Single-Family residential in the Multi-Family zones.

 • The City will amend the Zoning Code to prohibit the future development of Single-Family in the Multi-Family zones.
 Currently existing Single-Family developments will be permitted to remain.